CDCgov/surveytable/README.md

 In R, the standard way of analyzing complex surveys is using the `survey` package.
 The major purpose of the `surveytable` package is to ease the use of the `survey` package in certain applications.
-`surveytable` improves the output of `survey` functions by formatting and tabulating it; performs hypothesis tests; reduces the number of commands that users need to execute; and applies presentation standards to estimates, which is the usual practice at the National Center for Health Statistics (NCHS).
+`surveytable` improves the output of `survey` functions (by formatting and tabulating it); performs hypothesis tests; reduces the number of commands that users need to execute; and applies presentation standards to estimates, which is the usual practice at the National Center for Health Statistics (NCHS).